Mosquito in a dream with translucent silver wings drifting through soft twilight air

 You hear it in the dark.
 You search — and cannot find it.
 And still it buzzes.
 Unbearably.

-Your Guardian speaks through this image, through the archetype of obsessive anxiety — the part that cannot turn off the background noise.
-A buzzing mosquito in the dark is one of the most precise images of an obsessive thought or anxiety.
+Your Guardian speaks through this image: the part that cannot turn off the background noise.
+A buzzing mosquito in the dark is the most precise image of an obsessive thought or anxiety.
 You cannot see it — but you can hear it.
 You search for the source — and cannot find it.
 And it keeps buzzing.

 Fighting the buzzing doesn’t work.
 What works — is turning on the light and finding the source.
 What exactly is buzzing?